 Career development is the continual process of managing learning, leisure and work to progress through your life.
 With so many choices, it can be challenging to know what direction you should take that includes gaining and using the skills and knowledge you need.
 Career development is directly linked to the goals and objectives set by an individual.

 It starts with self-actualization and self-assessment of one’s interests and capabilities.
 Every employee working in an organization is looking for a career development which moves in the right direction.
-Career development is actually a collection of conditions, strategies, and process that must work in harmony to be effective.
+Career development is actually a collection of conditions, strategies, and processes that must work in harmony to be effective.
 These includes:

 - A career framework that defines and describes job roles, job families, career levels, and career streams